rupl/chrisruppel.com/travel/_posts/2015-10-05-paris-with-emily.md

 summary: The first stop on our trip to Asia was actually Paris!
 My cousin Emily had just moved there and we wanted to get a visit in before leaving for 6 months.
 ---

-{% include gallery.html gallery=page.gallery %}
+{% include 'gallery.html' %}

-The catacombs were so cool that I was moved to try out a slick new feature I saw on [Helior Colorado's site](http://places.helior.info/): **interactive photo spheres**.
+The catacombs were so cool that I was moved to try out a slick new feature I saw on [Helior Colorado's site](https://places.helior.info/): **interactive photo spheres**.
 Just drag the photo to look around!

-{% include photosphere.html photosphere=page.photosphere %}
+{% include 'photosphere.html' %}